yandex-cloud/docs/en/_includes/security/standard/virtualenv-safe-config.md

 #### 3.8 No public access to the {{ objstorage-name }} bucket {#bucket-access}

-It is recommended to assign minimum roles for a bucket using {{ iam-short-name }} and supplementing or itemizing them using a bucket policy (for example, to restrict access to the bucket by IP, grant granular permissions for objects, and so on).
+We recommend assigning minimum roles for a bucket using {{ iam-short-name }} and supplementing or itemizing them using a bucket policy (for example, to restrict access to the bucket by IP, grant granular permissions for objects, and so on).

 Access to {{ objstorage-name }} resources is verified at three levels: